asangvnit/sysprog-workshop/Setup.md

 ## Prerequisites for Systems Programming Workshop

-Following sections describe conceptual prerequisites and system requiremnents and prerequisites for this workshop
+Following sections describe conceptual prerequisites and system requirements for this workshop.

 ## What you should know?